ixaxtav/thepokersociety/README.md

 # Live Demo
 ![Alt Text](https://media.giphy.com/media/cdflGOrSCDY3Hjqehq/giphy.gif)

+# Live Demo
+No link available at the moment.

 ### Run the Project from Cloud 9 IDE
 ### Make sure you have node version 8
 $ nvm install 8